aissa-laribi/jklint/README.md

 2.Short commands to type

-3.Validate Jenkinsfiles through the official Jenkins API
+3.Validate Jenkinsfiles through the Jenkins Client of your server

 4.Masked credentials